Andy Mossack reveals the best things to see in one of the Canary Islands’ smallest islands in his guide to La Palma

 There are daily tours to the astronomical observatory (the ORM), some 2,500 metres up Roque de Los Muchachos, a hair-raising drive of twists and turns.
 There are no shops or vending machines up there so take provisions, hats and plenty of sun cream.
 It’s also not suitable for anyone with breathing problems or health issues due to the thin air.
 Another word of caution, it can get very windy and again, some tours are cancelled as a result.
 That said, this is a unique opportunity to visit one of the world’s biggest telescopes.

 Somehow, La Palma has managed to avoid the tourist crowds and up to now has only succumbed to those in the know.
 I suspect though that if the crowds revelling at Fiesta de los Indianos are anything to go by, it’s just a matter of time.
 I suggest you use my guide to La Palma as quickly as possible.

-Tell me more about La Palma
+Tell me more about this guide to La Palma

 Restaurant Cinnamon, Calle San Telmo 2, (Plaza de Santa Domingo) 38700 Santa Crus de La Palma